 Some researchers distinguish between “narrow AI” — computer systems that are better than humans in some specific, well-defined field, like playing chess or generating images or diagnosing cancer — and “general AI,” systems that can surpass human capabilities in many domains.
 We don’t have general AI yet, but we’re starting to get a better sense of the challenges it will pose.

 Narrow AI has seen extraordinary progress over the past few years.
 AI systems have improved dramatically at translation, at games like chess and Go, at important research biology questions like predicting how proteins fold, and at generating images.
 AI systems determine what you’ll see in a Google search or in your Facebook Newsfeed.
+They compose music and write articles that, at a glance, read as if a human wrote them.
+They play strategy games.
 They are being developed to improve drone targeting and detect missiles.